nodeontrain/nodeontrain.xyz/tuts/static_pages.md

 ~ $ cd sample_app
 {% endhighlight %}

-With all the preparation from ["Static pages" Section](https://nodeontrain.xyz/tuts/static_pages/) finished, we’re ready to get started developing the sample application.
-In this section, we’ll take a first step toward making dynamic pages by creating a set of actions and views containing only static HTML.
-We’ll be working mainly in the `public/controllers` and `public/partials` directories.
+With all the preparation from ["Static pages" Section](https://nodeontrain.xyz/tuts/static_pages/) finished, we're ready to get started developing the sample application.
+In this section, we'll take a first step toward making dynamic pages by creating a set of actions and views containing only static HTML.
+We'll be working mainly in the `public/controllers` and `public/partials` directories.

 ### Generated static pages
-To get started with static pages, we’ll first generate a controller using the same `trainjs generate` script we used in ["The Users resource" Section](https://nodeontrain.xyz/tuts/users_resource/) to generate scaffolding.
+To get started with static pages, we'll first generate a controller using the same `trainjs generate` script we used in ["The Users resource" Section](https://nodeontrain.xyz/tuts/users_resource/) to generate scaffolding.

 {% highlight bash %}
 ~/sample_app $ trainjs generate controller StaticPages home help